devilgags/blockchain-hackathon/README.md

 *Application Video Coming soon!

-This is the backend services for Tree Felling in spring-boot.
+This is the backend services for Tree Felling Use Case.

+The tech stack used is Sprig-Boot, Hyperledger and  Swagger2.
+We are not using any database because we are storing everything in Blockchain

 To build the project , run command : mvn clean install